 The Broad team has recently made strides in scaling up the method.
 They have spent the last several years building a consortium of drugmakers and academic institutions to create the world’s largest public Cell Painting database, which drug developers hope will help accelerate their search for promising drug candidates.

 Carpenter, Singh, and colleagues are also demonstrating more applications of Cell Painting beyond drug discovery, such as using it to assess the impact of gene variants in lung cancer.
-They are working to integrate Cell Painting with gene-expression profiling methods to show how it can complement and enhance gene-based methods, and finding ways to extract even more information from Cell Painting images.
+They are working to integrate Cell Painting with gene-expression profiling methods ((Update: this work has since been published in Nature Methods) to show how it can complement and enhance gene-based methods, and finding ways to extract even more information from Cell Painting images.

 We spoke with Carpenter and Singh about their efforts to scale up Cell Painting and to learn how it has already made an impact.